csc-training/GenieWebApp.jl/docs/src/deploying-to-virtual-machine-using-openstack.md

 # Deploying to Virtual Machine using OpenStack
+!!! info
+    In this section, we manually configure a virtual machine, connect to it and set up a server.
+Manual performing these steps is an excellent way to learn how virtual machines work and understand how a web application operates from one.
+However, we should use containers and configuration management for deploying real production applications instead of manually deploying them.

 ## Setting up a Virtual Machine
 Once we have access to Pouta, we should log in to the [**Pouta Web User Interface**](https://pouta.csc.fi).
 Then, we can follow the instructions on [launching a virtual machine in the cPouta web interface](https://docs.csc.fi/cloud/pouta/launch-vm-from-web-gui/).